ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 The Arbitral Tribunal shall avoid a language which would cause a manifest disadvantage to one of the parties.

-The Arbitral Tribunal may, in exceptional circumstances, decide upon the use of two languages, but it shall ordinarily favour the choice of only one procedural language; the use of a second language for the pleadings and for the oral evidence may be allowed conditional upon the previous payment of the simultaneous translation costs by the party who has requested it.
+The Arbitral Tribunal may, in exceptional circumstances, allow the use of two languages, but it shall ordinarily favour the choice of only one procedural language; the use of a second language for the pleadings and for the oral evidence may be allowed conditional upon the previous payment of the translation costs by the party who has requested it.